 With 26 bones, over 100 muscles and tendons, a network of blood vessels and nerves, and 33 joints, the feet and ankles are an incredibly complex aspect of our musculoskeletal system.
 As the foundation and engine to any ambulatory movements, these intricacies ensure that people have enough strength, flexibility, and durability to accomplish everyday tasks.
 IBJI’s trained foot and ankle specialists include a collaborative team of orthopedic surgeons and podiatrists.

 Anyone who has experienced chronic or severe foot pain can attest to how debilitating these conditions can be to everyday life.
 By utilizing the right foot and ankle doctor from the beginning, you can save yourself time, agony, and frustration that comes with improper diagnosis, poor treatment plans, and failed surgery.

-IBJI foot & ankle orthopedic surgeons provide a comprehensive range of reconstructive and repair treatments and procedures.
+IBJI foot & ankle specialists provide a comprehensive range of reconstructive and repair treatments and procedures.

 The Achilles tendons are thick and powerful bands of fibrous tissue.
 They connect your calf muscles to your heel bones.
 The tendons help you walk, run and jump.
 And that means they are under a lot of stress, making injuries to the Achilles tendons common.